Tscholten1/FML/README.md

 This project uses the Google Maps API and USDA National Farmers Market Directory API to create a mashup where visitors can search for Farmers Markets in the US by entering a zip code, then Farmers Markets near that zip code will be shown on the map.
 You can click on a marker or an item in the result list to view more info about the market such as address, schedule, and products.

-## Note: this project was originally sourced from Kelli Blalock (https://www.kelliblalock.com/).

 ## Demo

 Use the app online at